 Intermediate studio practice of jazz dance technique and style, including more complex exercises and combinations.
 Prerequisite: 250.
-Restricted to music, music theatre, theatre, and arts administration majors and dance, music theatre, theatre, and music minors.
+Restricted to music, music theatre, and theatre majors and dance, music theatre, theatre, and music minors.
 May be repeated for credit.

 DANC-360 Dance Composition (2 Credits)